 You can learn to mingle online and offline with potential collectors.
 You will probably find it’s quite pleasant once you get started.
 In my How to Find Art Buyers Workshop, I teach you how to do this without ever going to some useless Chamber of Commerce meeting or its equivalent.

 You can become an excellent networker.
 One who learns to turn contact with potential buyers of your work into opportunities.
-It’s in your grasp.
+It’s within your grasp.
 You can do this, and much more if you want to meet your goals.
 You work too hard at making great art to let yourself down on getting it seen and collected.

 The internet is the great disrupter of our lifetime.
 It has changed everything.
-It has killed many businesses and changed others in ways so that you almost don’t recognize them.
+It has killed many businesses and altered others in ways so that you almost don’t recognize them.
 It has also opened the door for artists to have useful, affordable tools to communicate and sell to collectors with no intermediary.
 So it’s created all kinds of other opportunities as well.

-For the first time, artists have the tools to create awareness for their work never known to previous generations.
+For the first time, artists have the tools to create awareness of their work never known to previous generations.
 Likewise, buyers’ habits have changed, and as never before they are open to buying direct from artists.
 You can build an impressive online identity and promote your digital brand.

-Important as a personal, digital brand is, it’s not enough to build the career you want.
+Valuable as a personal, digital brand is, it’s not enough to build the career you want.
 You have to go a step further.
 You have to find ways to get inside the same groups as your best prospects.
 It’s how you can affiliate (network) with them before you sell them — brilliant if I say so myself.
 (Never be afraid to toot your own horn!)